Golden Relay

 Why this is not an operations problem

 Field operations owns execution.
-Warranty and quality functions own review.
-The fitness of records for downstream use — their ability to support a judgment made by a stranger, months later, in an adversarial context — is owned by neither.
+Warranty, quality, service, and customer-experience teams own review.
+The fitness of records for downstream use — their ability to support a defensible classification by a stranger, months later, in an adversarial or escalated context — is owned by neither.
 It is no one's KPI.
-The problem persists not because organizations are careless, but because the function that would prevent it does not exist.
+The problem persists not because organizations are careless, but because the function that would govern record fitness does not exist.

 Record fragmentation

-A commercial HVAC installation generates records across the general contractor's project management platform, the BAS/BMS, the OEM service portal, the distributor's ERP, the subcontractor's field service app, and email attachments.
+A complex building-equipment installation generates records across the general contractor's project system, the BAS/BMS, the OEM service portal, the distributor's ERP, the subcontractor's field service app, and email attachments.
 None of these systems communicate with each other.
-None were designed with a warranty reviewer in mind.
+None were designed with a downstream reviewer in mind.

 The time gap